kimsama/openvr_vive-trcker_exp/README.md

 ![Vive Tracker Axis Direction](./tracker-axis.png)

+**NOTE**: The orientation depends on the role assigned to the trakcer device.
+Please, [see this page](https://forum.vive.com/topic/7785-htc-vive-tracker-switches-orientation/).
+>You were right, the orientation depends on the assigned roles.
+I checked the orientations of different roles.
+All roles, except the "hold in hand" role have the same orientation.
+Furthermore, the "hold in hand" role seems to switch its orientation from time to time...

 ## Action Binding

  * [Getting started on the new steamvr input system with Unreal Engine 4.21](https://medium.com/@runeberg/getting-started-on-the-new-steamvr-input-system-with-unreal-engine-4-21-7856a02f4b38)